walles/riff/README.md

   numbers for the `riff` frames in the backtraces, in release builds.
 This should fail when stripping the release binary.
 - Make the Linux binary smaller
-- Try to get line numbers into release build crash reports
 - Bound how-much-to-highlight restriction by number of characters highlighted rather than by number of tokens highlighted
 - Search code for `.clone()` and `.to_string()` and see if we can get rid of